You can hide and show a column on the sheet, using the hideColumn method. It takes the following parameters:

 The method returns true, if the column is visible and false if it's hidden.

 You can hide and show a row in the sheet, using the hideRow method.
-It takes two parameters:
+It takes the following parameters:

 To insert a new row above the specified one, use the insertRow method.
 The method takes the ID of the row, above which a new row will be inserted as a parameter.